Find a qualified coach

 Jane Hartley Jane describes her coaching style as collaborative - supporting individuals to develop new insight, ideas and solutions.
 She brings a peer support approach to her coaching based on direct experience of being a senior leader in the voluntary sector with an understanding of the challenges this role can bring.
 She also describes herself as a pragmatist, and uses a solution focussed coaching approach to supporting individuals to identify goals and solutions.

-Her key skills include change management, strategic planning and project/organisational development, leadership, relationship management and stakeholder engagement.
+Key skills include change management, strategic planning and project/organisational development, leadership, relationship management and stakeholder engagement.

 Julie Scanlon Julie enjoys supporting people to draw on their greatest resource – themselves – to maximise their potential, explore options, clarify and attain their goals.
 Her approach is facilitative and client-led, offering individuals a safe space for reflection as well as support to take action.
 Clients are coached to find their own solutions and exit the coaching relationship feeling better equipped to face their challenges, present and future.